hitrax-user/Leak-Lookout/README.md

 1.  **Core Features**: To understand the project's goals.
 2.  **Project Structure**: To get an overview of the codebase organization, noting the separation between the Next.js app (`src/`) and the Firebase Cloud Functions (`functions/`).
 3.  **Getting Started (Frontend)**: For setting up the Next.js development environment.
-4.  **Backend Scanning Service Setup**: For understanding and setting up the Firebase Cloud Functions, Firestore, and Secret Manager.
+4.  **Backend Scanning Service Setup (Firebase Cloud Functions)**: For understanding and setting up the Firebase Cloud Functions, Firestore, and Secret Manager.
+5.  **Deploying the Next.js Frontend Application**: To understand the different ways the frontend can be deployed.
-5.  **Confirming the Backend Service is Working**: To verify the entire setup.
+6.  **Confirming the Backend Service is Working**: To verify the entire setup.

 Key technologies include Next.js, React, ShadCN UI, and TailwindCSS for the frontend.
 The backend consists of Firebase Cloud Functions (for scheduled and manual scanning), Firestore (database), Firebase Secret Manager (for API keys), and Genkit (for AI-powered analysis flows using Google's Gemini models, called from Next.js Server Actions).
 The `functions/` directory contains the backend scanning logic.